bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 ## Caveats
 There are some aspects of the Seagate Central that make it difficult to create a truly "plug-in" kernel replacement.
 They are listed in detail here in approximate order of importance.
-Only the first one involving the samba service is really necessary to pay strict attention to.

-### Samba - Needs to be upgraded.
+### Important : Samba - Needs to be upgraded.
 The one major aspect that makes this kernel not quite "plug-in" as such is that the original custom version of the samba v3.5.16 file serving software running on the Seagate Central needs to be upgraded to a modern